bigfatbrowncat/zetes/README.md

 	/Library/Java/JavaVirtualMachines/jdk1.7.0_17.jdk/Contents/Home

 That's your JDK path.
-If its name loocs suspicious, you could check its version by typing
+If its name looks suspicious, you could check its version by typing

 	`/usr/libexec/java_home`/bin/java -version